Yankees vs. Orioles Player Props Betting Odds

-Gleyber Torres and Cedric Mullins are two of the players with prop bets on the table when the New York Yankees and the Baltimore Orioles meet at Yankee Stadium on Tuesday (first pitch at 7:05 PM ET).
+Oddsmakers have listed player props for Aaron Judge, Cedric Mullins and others when the New York Yankees host the Baltimore Orioles at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!